 The discussion with the restaurant owner led me to recall a student in one of my undergraduate courses who discussed her dilemma whereby she was encouraged to apply for an African-American scholarship.
 The problem?
 She was actually only “African”.
 She emphasized that there was a big difference between African, African-American, and Black American.
 The cultures, heritage, and traditions are different.
 That same year, a white South African who earned his American citizenship applied for that same scholarship, causing a stir when it was awarded to him.
 Some claimed he was more representative of the title “African American” than the intended scholarship target group who were actually black American students who had never been to the continent; yet some refused to accept this pale-skinned man as African even though he lived in Africa for the majority of his life.
 Perhaps South Africans do not consider themselves as African since others on the outside have a hard time accepting them as such.
 Is saying that a white person cannot be an African equal to saying that a black person cannot be American or European?
 How is it different?
 That was the year I no longer considered myself African American but a Black American.

 Then there’s the concept of the Black American vice the American Black which stems from the consciousness of how one self identifies.
 The differences lie in the distinction of meaning when the words “Black” and “American” are used as an adjective or noun.
 Is one a Black (noun) who identifies with the world’s collective Black population and you happen to be the American (adjective) representation of Black?
 Or is one an American (noun) who identifies with America as a whole and happens to be a brown-skinned (adjective) representation of “American-ness”?
-My college roommate said she thought all the
+My college roommate said she thought all the Jews of the world were united as one until she made a pilgrimage to Israel.
+She then realized she is certainly a Jewish American and not an American Jew.

 I have two friends whose identities are a patchwork of beautiful culture, birth, and residence.
 Annie is a first Generation American from Ghana.
 Bibi is a first generation American from Nigeria.
 They speak to their parents in Twi and Yoruba respectively.
 They grew up with African dress, manners, music, family gatherings, and seemed to know everyone from their countries within a 100 mile radius.
 Annie had both a traditional southern debutant ball as well as a Ghanaian event where she was introduced to society.
 I have had classmates who were first generation Americans from Senegal and Sierra Leone, they seemed more representative of the term “African American” than me.
 I identify more with the “Black American” whose roots are so deeply embedded in America’s history that I cannot claim a particular country in Africa, but could certainly lay legitimate claim to origin from countries on the European continent.